Coronavirus: Current News on Weddings in the UK

 When will church weddings be able to go ahead?

 The Church of England was one of the first to restrict weddings to their legal limit (the vicar, couple and two witnesses) back in March 2020.
-However, please check with your registrar or vicar for the most up to date information in your area on whether weddings are allowed in places of worship under current restrictions.
+However, please check with your registrar or vicar for the most up-to-date information in your area on whether weddings are allowed in places of worship under current restrictions.

 Do I still need to have my Banns read for a church wedding?